 As BSc (Hons) agriculture covers a broad range of subjects.
 Students can pursue different career options in this field, once they successfully complete this degree.

-- This degree opens up opportunities in Government and Private Sector for the students.
+- It opens up opportunities in the government as well as private sectors.
 NABARD, IFFCO, Central Warehouse Corporation and FCI are some government institutions that offer promising career choices to students from BSc (Hons) Agriculture.

 - Research opportunities also open up when a student completes BSc (Hons) Agriculture.
 They can appear for JRF and can opt for higher education in form of MSc Agriculture and MBA Agribusiness.
 These career options also open up numerous promising positions in the field of agriculture.

-- Certain skill sets like agri-preneurship, research instinct, management of farm practices etc. also develop in students who opt for BSc (Hons) Agriculture.
+- Students also develop some key skill sets such as agri-preneurship, research instinct, management of farm practices etc.

 Students who wish to pursue BSc (Hons) in Agriculture should have completed Class XII in Science stream with 60% marks.
 Most leading universities enrol students who have cleared NEET/JEE/SAT.
 Interaction with faculty and interview also form a part of the selection process at Shoolini University.